JacobLibby/LethalCompanyMods/README.md

 # Current Ideas
 1. Infinite Sprint
+   Allow the player to sprint, jump, etc. infinitely without draining their stamina bar
-2. Toy Microphone
+3. Toy Microphone
+   Create a new scrap that, when equipped, makes the mic audio of the player wielding it to sounds like it is coming out of a toy (echo) microphone
-3. New Hazards
+5. New Hazards
-4. New Enemies
+6. New Enemies

 # Current Status
 ## Infinite Sprint